FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 python -m http.server 9090
 ```

-And start netcat on port 9999 in a secound shell:
+And start netcat on port 9999 in a second shell:

 ```sh
 nc -lvnp 9999